-30. On November 2, 2018, the Circuit Court of Cook County granted plaintiff a Certificate of Innocence.
+29. On June 7, 2022, the Circuit Court of Cook County granted plaintiff a certificate of innocence.

-ANSWER: Defendant Officers, on information and belief, admit the Circuit Court of Cook County granted Plaintiff a certificate of innocence for his 2005 conviction.
+ANSWER: Defendant Officers, on information and belief, admit the Circuit Court of Cook County granted Plaintiff a Certificate of Innocence for his 2005 conviction.
 Defendant Officers deny Plaintiff is innocent and further deny any remaining allegations in this Paragraph.

-V. Plaintiff's Arrest and Prosecution Were Part of a Long-Running Pattern Known to High Ranking Officials within the Chicago Police Department
+V. Plaintiff's Arrest and Prosecution Were Part of a Long-Running Pattern Known to High-Ranking Officials within the Chicago Police Department

-31. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, the Chicago Police Department had received numerous civilian complaints that defendant Watts and the Watts Gang were engaging in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against persons at the Ida B. Wells Homes.
+30. Before the Watts Gang engineered plaintiffs above-described wrongful arrest, detention, and prosecution, the Chicago Police Department had received many civilian complaints that defendant Watts and the Watts Gang were engaging in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against persons at the Ida B. Wells Homes.

-ANSWER: The allegations in this Paragraph are premised on the vague and undefined term the "Watts Gang," and are therefore incapable of response.
-To the extent a response is required, Defendant Officers admit they have been the subjects of citizen complaints during the course of their careers.
-Defendant Officers deny Plaintiff was wrongfully arrested, detained, or prosecuted or that they engaged in robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges against persons at the Ida B. Wells Homes and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers admit they have been the subjects of citizen complaints during the course of their careers.
+Defendant Officers deny Plaintiff was wrongfully arrested, detained, or prosecuted and deny that they engaged in robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges against persons at the Ida B. Wells Homes and therefore deny the allegations in this Paragraph that are directed against them.